Sepik Soirée (10 Nights)

 Bagabag Island is a white-sand island offering excellent fishing, snorkelling, and diving.

-In the morning the expedition boats will survey the outer-reef which is teeming with fish, turtles and dolphins.
+In the morning the adventure boats will survey the outer-reef which is teeming with fish, turtles and dolphins.
 The area is also renowned for its endless walls of sea fans, pristine corals and large pelagic species.

 The inshore coral will entertain the snorkellers and there will also be relaxed opportunities for swimming and beachcombing on a Bagabag beach.

-The ship’s helicopter will also be away again – to explore the sounding area and nearby KarKar Island.
+The helicopter will also be away again – to explore the sounding area and nearby KarKar Island.

 Karkar is a larger oval-shaped volcanic island about 25 km in length and 19 km in width.
 In the centre of the island there is an active volcano with two nested calderas.
 The latest eruptions on this island occurred in the 1970s.
 The island has a relatively large population of approximately 50,000.
 The two main exports from the island are cacao and coconuts, which can grow in the same soil due to height differences.
 The large plantations are generally family owned.